you-dont-need/You-Dont-Need-GUI/readme.md

 Tab       Auto-complete files and folder names
 ```

----
+## I can't remember these cryptic commands

-_Remember, you can always google or `man` the commands you are not familiar with._
+You can always google or `man` the commands you are not familiar with.
+Or, checkout [tldr](https://github.com/tldr-pages/tldr), a collection of simplified and community-driven man pages.